-The COVID-19 pandemic was difficult for many artists as many rely on performances, showings and art events.
+The COVID-19 pandemic was also difficult for artists who rely on performances, showings and art events.
 Many artists also work in the hospitality industry and thus experienced a dual loss of income as a result of bar and restaurant closures.
-Without the ability to hold public events, artists experienced a significant financial impact, especially those with limited access to health insurance.
+Without the ability to hold public events, local artists experienced a significant financial impact, especially those with limited access to health insurance.